 by Steven Camarota

 The real crisis in the U.S. labor market is not, as we keep hearing, that there are not enough people who can work.
-The real crisis is all of the working-age people on the sidelines, not even looking for a job.
+The real crisis is all the working-age people on the sidelines, not even looking for a job.
 Yes, the unemployment rate is low, but that statistic covers only people who have looked for a job in the last four weeks.
 The labor force participation rate, which measures the share of working-age people working or at least looking for work, shows a long-term decline, especially for men without a college degree.
-This is especially true in states like Connecticut.
+This is especially true in states like Florida.
 When able-bodied men are not even looking for work, a host of social problems ensue — from crime, to drug addiction, to family breakdown.

 The possible reasons for the decline in labor-force participation are as varied as the suggested solutions, but the role of immigration, both legal and illegal, is difficult to deny.
 A comprehensive 2016 study from the National Academies found that increasing the supply of labor through immigration reduces the wages for some U.S.-born workers and this almost certainly reduces the incentive to work.

 Perhaps more importantly, the crutch of immigration allows politicians, employers, and the public to ignore this dramatic decline in work and the social problems it causes.
 We have a clear recent example of this.
-Even though labor-force participation remains near historic lows in all of their states, at the end of April a bipartisan group of senators was in talks to legalize illegal immigrants and significantly increase guestworkers to satisfy employers.
+Even though labor-force participation remains near historic lows in all of their states, at the end of April a bipartisan group of senators were in talks to legalize illegal immigrants and significantly increase guestworkers to satisfy employers.

 Of course, not every job taken by an immigrant is one lost by an American, but research shows that immigration impacts internal migration, indicating that competition does exist.
 An academic paper published last year shows that as immigrants moved into southern Florida, fewer U.S.-born workers arrived and more left.
 An analysis published this year finds this same phenomenon nationally.
 This confirms much older work from the 1990s.

 Furthermore, the U.S.-born are a majority of workers in all but six of the 474 occupations defined by the Department of Commerce.
-There are no “jobs that Americans won’t do.”
+There are no, “jobs that Americans won’t do.”
 It is true that agricultural labor is majority immigrant, but it comprises less than one-half of 1 percent of the U.S. labor force and there is already an unlimited guestworker program for this relatively tiny sector of the workforce.